enriquedlh97/stanford_algos/README.md

 # ucsd_algos
-Solutions and tests for challenges from the UCSD algorithms and data structures specialization
+Solutions and tests for challenges from the Stanford algorithms specialization

 ## Getting Started